Accounting Glossary

 Shareholders’ Equity

-The owners’ share of the company, calculated as total assets minus total liabilities, representing the company’s net worth to its shareholders.
+The owner’s share of the company, calculated as total assets minus total liabilities, represents the company’s net worth to its shareholders.

 Suspense Account

-A temporary account used to record uncertain or unclassified transactions until they can be properly assigned.
+A temporary account is used to record uncertain or unclassified transactions until they can be properly assigned.
+Read more

 Tax Deduction at Source (TDS)